E-Learning Policies & Docs

 Again, we welcome you to Quality Matters and thank you for your support.
 We look forward to working with you.

 You should now be logged in.
 If you got a login error, please double-check your password and NTU ID.
 If you cannot log in to Moodle, please click on Forgotten your username or password to reset your password.
-Your courses are located under "My Courses" in the main page, you may need to scroll down if you do not see your course.
-You will not see any listings if you are not teaching any courses.
+Check your email to retrieve your password.
+Your courses are located under "My Courses" on the main page, you may need to scroll down if you do not see your course.
+You will not see any listings if you are not enrolled in any courses.

 How to Find your Course(s)